-42. Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
-The inmates/residents/detainees in this targeted category declined to be interviewed.
-42. Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-During the facility tour, resident interviews, conversations with random residents, and observations of resident interactions, the auditor noted no evidence of blindness or low vision.
-As an example, the auditor did not observe any appliances designed to assist blind individuals with mobility.
-Additionally, during random conversations with staff, the auditor was not advised of any residents who suffered from blindness or acute low vision.
-43. Enter the total number of interviews conducted with inmates/residents/ detainees who are Deaf or hard-of- hearing using the "Disabled and Limited English Proficient Inmates" protocol: 1 44.
-Enter the total number of interviews conducted with inmates/residents/ detainees who are Limited English Proficient (LEP) using the "Disabled and Limited English Proficient Inmates" protocol: 0 44.
+42. Enter the total number of interviews conducted with inmates/residents/ detainees who are Blind or have low vision (i.e., visually impaired) using the "Disabled and Limited English Proficient Inmates" protocol: 2 43.
+Enter the total number of interviews conducted with inmates/residents/ detainees who are Deaf or hard-of-hearing using the "Disabled and Limited English Proficient Inmates" protocol: 0 43.
+Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed.
+43. Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
+Pursuant to random conversations with residents during the facility tour and resident interviewees and random conversations with staff, the auditor was not alerted to the presence of any hearing impaired residents at PFH RRC.
+44. Enter the total number of interviews conducted with inmates/residents/ detainees who are Limited English Proficient (LEP) using the "Disabled and Limited English Proficient Inmates" protocol: 0 44.
 Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
 The inmates/residents/detainees in this targeted category declined to be interviewed.

 44. Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-Pursuant to interviews with both residents and staff, the auditor found zero evidence of LEP residents.
-Conversations with staff revealed that zero LEP residents were housed at TRRC during the onsite visit.
+Pursuant to random conversations with residents during the facility tour and resident interviewees and random conversations with staff, the auditor was not alerted to the presence of any LEP residents at PFH RRC.
 45. Enter the total number of interviews conducted with inmates/residents/ detainees who identify as lesbian, gay, or bisexual using the "Transgender and Intersex Inmates; Gay, Lesbian, and Bisexual Inmates" protocol: 1 46.
 Enter the total number of interviews conducted with inmates/residents/ detainees who identify as transgender or intersex using the "Transgender and Intersex Inmates; Gay, Lesbian, and Bisexual Inmates" protocol: 0 46.
-Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
-The inmates/residents/detainees in this targeted category declined to be interviewed.
+Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed.
 46. Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-Pursuant to the facility tour and observations throughout the onsite visit, as well as, staff and resident interviews, the auditor did not detect any evidence that transgender residents were housed at TRRC during the onsite audit.
+Throughout the facility tour and staff/resident interviews, the auditor found no evidence of the presence of transgender/intersex residents housed at PFH RRC.
 47. Enter the total number of interviews conducted with inmates/residents/ detainees who reported sexual abuse in this facility using the "Inmates who Reported a Sexual Abuse" protocol: 0